FellanNokes/Python_Course_Felix_Kjellberg_DE25/exercises/exercise_1.md

 a) What is the difference between input() and print() in Python?

+input() is where user can input something to the program print() is where the program outputs something to the use

 b) What data type does the input() function return by default?
 How can you use it to get numeric input?

+by default input() returns a string, by specifying which type of data you want before like this int(input("insert number"))

 c) Explain how formatted string literals (f-strings) improve readability in output statements.
 Give an example.

+You can add data to the print message for example (print(f"you have entered this {number} number"))

 d) Can a variable change its data type during runtime in Python?
 Show an example.

+yes, if we have pi = 3.14 its a float but if i type pi = str(pi) its now a string

 e) What does it mean that Python is "dynamically typed"?
 How is that different from statically typed languages?

+it means that variables are determined and check during runtime rather then durning compilation.
+You dont have to declare which type it is either.
+I can just type pi = 3.14 and it knows it's a float.

 ## Glossary